rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 _side_note_start
 Side note:  Probably not surprisingly, these were rather negatively received, heavily down-voted posts.
 The topic itself is very much a _repetitive negative thinking_.
 Incidentally, the negative comments mostly belonged in the general “what you are describing is just bad code, whoever wrote it should have been more careful" category.
-My interest is in how code abstractions could promote erroneous patterns in code, my interest is in what makes people not careful.
+I want to understand how code abstractions could promote erroneous code, my interest is in what makes people not careful.
 _side_note_end

 One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator in Haskell.